sri96/matlab2octave/README.md

 Matlab2Octave
 =============

 The converter can convert matlab .m files into octave compatible .m files.
-It is not stable enough for release.
-It has issues that are being worked on.If you find any bugs,report it in the issues tab.
+The current version is stable and can be downloaded and utilized.

-Read the documentation in the wiki tab to know about known issues that are being worked on for this project.
-We are in the process of completely rewriting code  and adding new features.
+Please read the documentation at https://github.com/adhithyan15/matlab2octave/wiki/Documentation to know more about the function.

 The project is released under General Public License Version 3.